 All documents must be translated into German and certified by a local public notary.

-can help with the preparation of the incorporation documents when setting up a subsidiary in Austria in 2021
+Our local agents can help with the preparation of the incorporation documents when setting up a subsidiary in Austria in 2023.

 Why set up a subsidiary in Austria?